Composite values of shifted exponentials: Introduction

-We briefly comment on how our two assumptions, GRH and Conjecture \ref{hyp}, enter the proof.
-The GRH assumption is clearly necessary, as will be seen from formula \eqref{equ1} below (which is currently provable under GRH but not otherwise).
+Let us briefly comment on how our two assumptions, GRH and Hypothesis~\ref{hyp}, enter the proof.
+The GRH assumption is clearly necessary, as will be seen from formula~\eqref{equ1} below (which is currently provable under GRH but not unconditionally).
 Also, Chebotarev's density theorem is a key tool in our proofs, and in order for its error bounds to be strong enough we need to assume GRH.